jfm/dotfiles/README.md

 Unfocused Foreground: #BDBDBD
 Urgent Foreground: #BF360C

+### Weechat
+I'm using the theme script to theme my weechat.
+I do realize that colors are a little bit off as we only have 256 colors to work with.

 # Stow Commands
 I use Gnu Stow to manage my dotfiles.
 Dotfiles from this repository can be used by issuing:
 ~~~